menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 1. Locate the specific BDDS appliance you are troubleshooting.
 2. On the :guilabel:`Action` menu, select :guilabel:`Get support info`.
 You can also access this option on the Row menu :guilabel:`...`.
 3. Click :guilabel:`Download`.
-4. Once the download is complete, forward the downloaded file to support@bluecatnetwoks.com.
+4. Once the download is complete, forward the downloaded file to support@bluecatnetworks.com.

 ..
 Note::
    The support information file is packaged as a .tgz archive and contains various text files.
 If you wish to view the contents of the support information file, you can use any tool capable of extracting data from .tgz archives to access and review the enclosed text files.

 Configuring SNMP Monitoring on BDDS Appliances
 -----------------------------------------------
-You can use Simple Network Management Protocol (SNMP) monitoring to gather comprehensive information about the BDDS appliance and set up SNMP traps to receive notifications when specific events occur on the appliance.
+You can use Simple Network Management Protocol (SNMP) monitoring to gather comprehensive information about the BDDS appliance.

 Micetro supports SNMP versions v2c and v3.
 Version v2c is a Community-Based SNMP, which means that it relies on a community string (similar to a password) for authentication, making it relatively simple to set up.
 Version v3, on the other hand, is a User-Based SNMP and provides enhanced security and authentication mechanisms.
 It introduces the concept of SNMP users and offers features like user authentication and data encryption.

 **To configure SNMP Monitoring on BDDS appliances**: